aGrUM 3.1.1

 template<typename Key, typename Val>

-INLINE bool gum::HashTableConstIteratorSafe< Key, Val >::operator== ( const HashTableConstIteratorSafe< Key, Val > & from) const
+bool gum::HashTableConstIteratorSafe< Key, Val >::operator== ( const HashTableConstIteratorSafe< Key, Val > & from) const

 noexcept